Havorahq/bounxa/README.md

 ---

 ## Technologies Used
-- **Particle Connect**: Enables secure, streamlined connections for user authentication.
-Gives our users accounts that can be used to interact with multiple chains.
-See more [here](https://ua.particle.network/)
+- **Particle Connect**: We integrated the Particle Connect SDK to securely onboard users and create accounts that support interaction across multiple blockchains.
+This setup provides users with various login options, including email, social login, and so on.
+See more about Particle Connect SDK [here](https://developers.particle.network/api-reference/connect/desktop/web)
-- **Klaster**: Facilitates multichain transaction orchestration with smart accounts as well as account abstraction.
-See more [here](https://klaster.io/)
+- **Klaster**: We implemented cross-chain transactions through the Klaster SDK, enabling users to purchase tickets seamlessly, regardless of the blockchain where their funds are held.
+See more about Klaster Account Abstraction [here](https://klaster.io/)
-- **Seda Protocol**: Enables our event hosts validate tickets.
-Fetches and verifies ticket purchase transactions with real-time feedback.
-See more [here](https://docs.seda.xyz/home/for-developers/building-an-oracle-program/deploying-your-oracle-program)
+- **Seda Protocol**: We integrated Seda as our ticket validator.
+The Seda explorer allows us to modify transaction reports and provide users with real-time feedback on ticket status, enabling event hosts to verify ticket transactions instantly.
+Tthe Seda EtherScanv2 API, which leverages multichain queries through a single API key, helps us retrieve transaction statuses in real time to validate Bounxa ticket vouchers.
+See more about Seda Oracle [here](https://docs.seda.xyz/home/for-developers/building-an-oracle-program/deploying-your-oracle-program)
 - **Solidity**: Used for creating smart contracts.
 - **Hardhat**: Used for smart contract testing and manipulations.